Skip to Content

 A can of spray paint spraying a tin can.

-Pull any labels off your tin cans.
-Try and remove any adhesive left behind.
+Pull any labels off the tin cans.
+Try and remove any adhesive left behind on the outside of the can.

 If you can’t remove all the adhesion, that’s okay.
-Just make sure the adhesive faces the wall and no one will know.
+Just make that side the back of the can pumpkin and have it face the wall.
+No one will know.
 If you’re determined to, Goo Gone is really good at removing it.

-Put the tin cans open side down on a piece of scrap paper and lightly spray a coat of orange spray paint on them.
+Put the tin cans open side down on a piece of scrap paper and lightly spray the first coat of spray paint on them.

 I stress the word lightly.